leventsagun/decision-time-universality/README.md

 - After it finishes you can plot the graph via `python duration_plot.py`

 # References

 The definition of universality can be seen in this paper: [Universality in Numerical Computations with Random Data.
 Case Studies](http://arxiv.org/abs/1407.3829)

+This result is used in the following work:

+Levent Sagun, Thomas Trogdon, Yann LeCun, [*Universal halting times in optimization and machine learning*](https://arxiv.org/abs/1511.06444)